nmilosev/crouton-fedora-wayland/README.md

 cp /usr/libexec/Xorg /usr/bin/ # don't ask, it just works like that, fixes can't find /dev/tty0 error, could be Fedora specific
 ```

 This is now all done by default!
-If you need to run X as root, use ```freonx-root.sh```.
+If you need to run X as root, use ```sudo freonx```.
 Switching is broken when running as normal user for now.
 When you logout the screen will be black.
 To get back to ChromeOS press CTRL+ALT+F2 and then CTRL+ALT+F1.
+I will try to fix this.

 **How much space do I need?**